 - Eat the pub food – Eat at the pubs for good, hearty local Irish food that won’t destroy your wallet.

 - Get a OPW Heritage Card – For those of you that love to tour heritage sites, you should definitely pick up one of these.
-It guarantees access to any of the sites, including most of the castles throughout the country.
-The card costs $28 for adults.
+It guarantees access to main attractions, including most of the castles throughout the country.
+The card costs $28 USD for adults.

 Top Things to See and Do in Ireland

 - Get down in Dublin – Most people who visit Ireland spend time in its capital city, Dublin.
 Dublin is synonymous with fun.
 Fans of Ireland’s most famous export (Guinness) will find no shortage of pubs that claim to pour the city’s best pint.
 The city’s Georgian architecture, music, and “craic” have made Dublin one of Europe’s most popular locations.

-- Spot Whales in Cork – Cork is a bustling city nestled on Ireland’s south coast.
+- Spot whales in Cork – Cork is a bustling city nestled on Ireland’s south coast.
 Originally a maritime hub, Cork is now a cosmopolitan university city filled with cheap eats and a lively nightlife.
-Surfing and whale watching are popular here.
+Surfing and whale watching are also popular here.

 - Party on St. Patrick’s Day – March 17th is probably the best day of the year to be in Ireland.
 St. Patrick is Ireland’s patron Saint and, as legend goes, he drove all the snakes out of the country.
 To celebrate, everyone gets incredibly drunk.
 Whether you believe the legend or not, this is the biggest party of the year in which everyone is Irish.
 The biggest parade takes place in Dublin.

 - Admire the Cliffs of Moher – The magnificent Cliffs of Moher are a must-see for fans of outstanding natural beauty.
 The view from the rugged cliff tops attract close to a million visitors every year.